Authentic Oven FAQ

 Q: What type of wood is best to use for heating?

 A: Any type of wood will work in your Authentic Oven.
-However, if you are after that classic smoky wood fired taste Manuka (tea tree) works well.
+However, if you are after that classic wood fired taste Manuka (tea tree) works well.
 Another option and money saver is to heat the oven up using whatever wood you have access to and then adding a little Manuka when you are nearly ready to cook.

 Q: Do I put the pizzas and bread straight onto the brick hearth?